OSGeo/gdal/doc/source/programs/gdal_vector_clip.rst

     CRS in which the coordinates values of :option:`--geometry` are expressed.
 If not specified, it is assumed to be the CRS of the input dataset.
-    Not that specifying --geometry-crs does not involve doing vector reprojection.
+    Note that specifying --geometry-crs does not involve doing vector reprojection.
     Instead, the bounds are reprojected from the geometry-crs to the CRS of the input dataset.

 .. option:: --like <DATASET>

     Vector or raster dataset to use as a template for bounds.
-    If the specified dataset is a raster, its rectangular bounds are use as the clipping geometry.
+    If the specified dataset is a raster, its rectangular bounds are used as the clipping geometry.
     If the specified dataset is a vector dataset, its polygonal geometries are unioned together to form the clipping geometry (beware that the result